wulfdewolf/creative-chess-engine/README.md

 # Producing creative chess through chess-engine selfplay
 This repository contains the implementation of a creative system that outputs creative chess games by running a creative chess-engine in selfplay.
-The creative chess-engine is an extension to Stockfish that consists of trying to force Stockfish to play more, human deemed creative, moves.
+The chess-engine is an extension to Stockfish that consists of trying to force Stockfish to play more, human deemed creative, moves.
 This project was made in the context of the _Computational Creativity_ course in my first master year in _computer science_ at [VUB](https://www.vub.be).

 The used stockfish version can be found [here](https://github.com/official-stockfish/Stockfish).